 2.Unexplained Chest pain:

-A pain in the chest may make you think heart attack but it could be a sign you may have a blood clot.
+Pain in the chest may make you think heart attack but it could be a sign you may have a blood clot.
 It can feel like a weight resting on your chest rather than an intensely piercing pain.
 As the clot gets worse, you may hurt or get sore.

 3.Shortness Of Breath:

 Shortness of breath is another common sign and if this happens, it could mean that the clot has moved from your arm or leg to your lungs.
 A blood clot in the lungs is called a pulmonary embolism or PE.
-A shortness of breath feels like you are unable to catch your breath.
+Shortness of breath feels like you are unable to catch your breath.
 This symptom may also occur with a blood clot in the heart.